 COME TO DADDY, 'SILENT HILL 2'

 I've never been successful in fully shaking the Abstract Daddy from my mind.
-I think about it regularly.
+I think it about it regularly.
 The way it vaguely resembles a man, grasping greedily and appallingly underneath blood-soaked bed sheets.
 The way Angela nearly vomits on the floor at the prospect of being touched by a reassuring James.
 The room itself, a demented padded cell, abstract objects penetrating the perfect holes in the wall.
 In every possible sense, the Abstract Daddy is the stuff of nightmares.
 It embodies them, represents them, and eventually, when you're tucked up in your sad little bed at night, it becomes them.

 STICK A NEEDLE IN YOUR EYE, 'DEAD SPACE 2'

 Can someone help me to block all mentions and images of eyeball tattoos on the internet?
 I'm unbearably squeamish about eyeballs.
 Imagine that.
-Having your eyeballs, possibly the most sensitive, achy, valuable organ in the body, poked with minuscule needles.
+Having your eyeballs, possibly the most sensitive, achy, valuable organ in the body, poked with miniscule needles.

-In case you needed reminding, fellow ommetaphobes, Dead Space 2 has the most wince-inducing eye-maiming scene since Lucio Fulci's Zombie Flesh Eaters.
+In case you needed reminding, fellow eyeballphobes, Dead Space 2 has the most wince-inducing eye-maiming scene since Lucio Fulci's Zombie Flesh Eaters.
 The player-controlled Isaac is strapped into some ghastly dystopian contraption, his bulbous, juicy, quivering eyeballs darting around in a panic.
 Fail the sequence, and the machine collapses and he screams in a mess of blood and grue.
 Fine.
 Over the top and really not that bad.
 But succeed, however, and the needle gently penetrates his iris, producing a gentle splatter of eye fluid, extends into the back of his brain, and pops back out again, a tiny fleck of blood appearing around the organ.
 Somehow, that's worse.
 I can't watch it again, even to this day.
 I can't stop imaging how unbearable that would be.
 The blinding of Isaac, indeed.

 Oh, and I salute anyone with the balls to get eyeball tattoos done.
 Just don't come anywhere near me.